-Prerequisites: (CWEB 101 and CPCA 114) or CS 134
+Prerequisites: (CWEB 101 and CPCA 114) or (CS 134 or CIS 134)

 This course covers the commands and techniques available to add functionality to Web pages using PHP (Hypertext Preprocessor).
 Students will build client-side PHP scripts with variables, functions, expressions, methods and events to validate forms and enhance Web page functionality.
 The basics of server-side scripting are introduced.
 1 hr. lecture/wk.